finos/FDC3/docs/api/api-spec.md

 The context channel api allows a set of apps to share a stateful piece of data between them, and be alerted when it changes.

-There are three types of channels, which are functionally identical, but have different visibility and discoverability semantics.
+There are two types of channels, which are functionally identical, but have different visibility and discoverability semantics.

-1. The 'public' or 'desktop' ones, which have a well understood identity.
+1. The 'system' ones, which have a well understood identity.
 One is called 'default'.
-2. The 'private' or 'app' ones, which have a transient identity and need to be revealed
+2. The 'app' ones, which have a transient identity and need to be revealed

-The 'public' channels include a 'default' channel which serves as the backwards compatible layer with the 'send/broadcast context' above.
+The 'system' channels include a 'default' channel which serves as the backwards compatible layer with the 'send/broadcast context' above.
 There are some reserved channel names for future use.
 Currently this is just 'global'.

-To find a desktop channel, one calls
+To find a system channel, one calls

-    let allChannels = await channels.getDesktopChannels();
+    let allChannels = await channels.getSystemChannels();
     let myChannel = allChannels.find(c=>???);

 To broadcast one calls